descendsphere/route-render/BACKLOG.md

 ### Code Architecture

 - **[REFACTOR] Filename Generator Module:** Create a dedicated `FilenameGenerator.js` module to encapsulate the logic for constructing the suggested filename.
 This will make the logic more maintainable and easier to extend in the future.
-- **[REFACTOR] Smoothed Camera Velocity:** Implement a moving average on the position data to calculate a smoother velocity vector for the camera to follow.
+- **[Superseded][REFACTOR] Smoothed Camera Velocity:** Implement a moving average on the position data to calculate a smoother velocity vector for the camera to follow. **This item is now part of the "Camera Strategy Framework and Cinematic Camera" Epic.**

 ---